tensoria/TensoriaCalc/README.md

 Please do feel free to use and/or modify this code, but only for the purposes of education or scientific research.
 If you do so, please cite the URLs of this GitHub webpage and Yi-Zen Chu's TensoriaCalc page (http://www.stargazing.net/yizen/Tensoria.html) in your publication(s).

 Comments, suggestions, bug reports, etc. are most welcomed too.
+Write to tensoria [dot] wolfram [at] gmail or yizen [dot] chu [at] gmail.

 # What to download?
 Mathematica packages are .m files.
 Hence, to run TensoriaCalc, simply download the TensoriaCalc.m file to the desired directory; and load it into your Mathematica session.